OuyangKun10/SpaceR/README.md

 <img src="./figure/QA_visual.png"/>

 We curate Spatial-R1-151k dataset and propose Spatial-R1.
-It achieves promising gains in VSI-Bench and STI-Bench. **Spatial-R1-Tiny** is trained on the tiny set of SR dataset, which contains 9k samples. **NOTE** We have excluded videos used in VSI-Bench to prevent data leakage.
+It achieves promising gains in VSI-Bench, SPAR-Bench and STI-Bench. **Spatial-R1-Tiny** is trained on the tiny set of SR dataset, which contains 9k samples. **NOTE** We have excluded videos used in VSI-Bench to prevent data leakage.

 ## Training
 ```bash